JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 A web app is typically split into two parts:

-1.  **Frontend**: The client-side code (HTML, CSS, JavaScript) that runs in the user's browser.
+1.  **front-end**: The client-side code (HTML, CSS, JavaScript) that runs in the user's browser.
 It's responsible for the user interface, handling user input, and displaying data.

 2.  **Backend**: The server-side code that runs on a remote server.
 It's responsible for managing the database, performing complex calculations, handling security, and other crucial tasks.

-The frontend cannot directly access the backend's database or run its code.
+The front-end cannot directly access the backend's database or run its code.

-The **API acts as a middleman**, a set of rules and protocols that defines how the frontend can request data from and send data to the backend.
+The **API acts as a middleman**, a set of rules and protocols that defines how the front-end can request data from and send data to the backend.

-Without an API, the frontend would be static and unable to interact with any dynamic data or services.
+Without an API, the front-end would be static and unable to interact with any dynamic data or services.

-For example, when you post a comment on a social media site, the frontend uses an API to send your comment to the backend, which then saves it to a database.
+For example, when you post a comment on a social media site, the front-end uses an API to send your comment to the backend, which then saves it to a database.

 ---